Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Evaluation

 \subsubsection{Transformation-aware scheduler.}

-We compare our transformation-aware scheduler with several widely used global scheduling strategies: (1) the Round-Robin (RR) scheduler, which distributes each new request to instances in a round-robin manner; (2) the Least-Load-First (LLF) scheduler, which directs each new request to the instance with the least load.
+In this part, we compare our transformation-aware scheduler with several widely used global scheduling strategies: (1) the Round-Robin (RR) scheduler, which distributes each new request to instances in a round-robin manner; (2) the Least-Load-First (LLF) scheduler, which directs new request to the least-load instance.
 When an instance is unable to handle a new incoming long request, it collaborates with neighboring instances to implement a scale-up parallelism transformation.
 In these experiments, we establish a hybrid workload consisting of both short and long requests.
 Short requests (1K input length) arrive at a rate of 60 queries per minute, creating the foundational background traffic.
 Long requests (50K input length) arrive at a rate of one query per minute, consistent with the general observations in Figure~\ref{fig:qps}.
 At initialization, we deploy 8 $TP1$ instances to handle the overall workload.
-We conduct experiments using different models.
-Figure~\ref{fig:Scheduler_CDF_llama2}-\ref{fig:Scheduler_CDF_qwen3} shows the overall system throughput. \name improves average throughput by 26.1\%-39.2\% compared to both the RR and LLF.
-To highlight the key differences in scheduling, Figure~\ref{fig:Scheduler_sequence} captures a representative duration from this experiment.
+We sample the throughput periodically during LLM serving and Figure~\ref{fig:Scheduler_CDF_llama2}-\ref{fig:Scheduler_CDF_qwen3} shows the overall CDF of the system throughput performance. \name improves average throughput by 26.1\%-39.2\% compared to both the RR and LLF.

+Figure~\ref{fig:Scheduler_sequence} captures a representative duration of this experiment.
+RR and LLF suffer from excessive transformation of $TP1$ instances when a new long request arrives in the system, while \name delivers higher throughput by better scheduling. \com{ To highlight the key differences in scheduling, Figure~\ref{fig:Scheduler_sequence} captures a representative duration from this experiment.
 At the 120-second time, a $TP4$ instance and $4\times(TP1)$ instances exist, and a new long request arrives.
 Since the $TP4$ instance is already serving a long request, it experiences a heavier load.
 As a result, both RR and LLF are more likely to assign the new long request to a $TP1$ instance, prompting another parallelism scale-up and leading to significant performance degradation.
-In contrast, \name correctly schedules long requests to the existing $TP4$ instance.
+In contrast, \name correctly schedules long requests to the existing $TP4$ instance. }